Bluscream/flirc-bridge/README.md

 - Home Assistant discovery topics are retained so buttons reappear after restart.
 - When patterns are deleted, their discovery topics are cleared.
+- Enable `AUTO_STORE_PATTERNS=true` to automatically save newly received patterns (unless already present by matching hash).
+- Set `WEB_TOKEN` to require an access token for add/edit/delete operations via the UI or REST API.
+- Each stored pattern keeps a SHA-256 hash alongside the payload so duplicates can be detected quickly.
 - The project currently assumes `irtools` supports `send --format ... --data ...` and `listen --format ...`.
 Adjust the command flags in `flirc_mqtt_app/irtools.py` if your version differs.